-Minutes of the in-house Clinical Governance Committee, chaired by the Clinical Director, are to be reviewed by this Committee
+Minutes of the in-house Clinical Quality and Safety Governance Committee, chaired by the Clinical Director, are to be reviewed by this Committee and the Committee kept apprised of its deliberations and decisions.

-- 1.1 The Committee shall consist of at least three members, two of which must be members of the Board of Directors of the Mercy University Hospital.
-The Committee may co-opt other individuals with the relevant skill and expertise required. - 1.2 The term of a Committee member is for three years and a member may be reappointed to two consecutive terms in order to ensure transfer of knowledge and continuity amongst Committee members. - 1.3 If a vacancy occurs on the Committee, the Board of Directors shall be responsible for having it filled in accordance with the provisions of the Governance Policy for the remainder of the two-year term.
+- The Committee shall consist of at least three members, two of which must be members of the Board of Directors of the Mercy University Hospital.
+The Committee may co-opt other individuals with the relevant skill and expertise required; - The term of a Committee member is for three years and a member may be reappointed to two consecutive terms in order to ensure transfer of knowledge and continuity amongst Committee members: - If a vacancy occurs on the Committee, the Board of Directors shall be responsible for having it filled in accordance with the provisions of the Governance Policy for the remainder of the two-year term.

-2.1 The Committee shall appoint a member of the Committee to be the Secretary of the said Committee
+The Committee shall appoint a member of the Committee to be the Secretary of the said Committee.

-- 3.1 The Board of Directors shall appoint a member of the Board, other than the Chairperson of the Board, to be the Chairperson of the Committee. - 3.2 The Chairperson of the Committee shall report to the Board on behalf of the Committee.
+- The Board of Directors shall appoint a member of the Board, other than the Chairperson of the Board, to be the Chairperson of the Committee; - The Chairperson of the Committee shall report to the Board on behalf of the Committee.

-4.1 The quorum for meetings of the Committee shall be two, both of which must be Board members.

-4.2 A duly convened meeting of the Committee at which a quorum is present shall be competent to exercise all or any of the authorities, powers and discretions vested in or exercisable by the Committee.
+- The quorum for meetings of the Committee shall be two, both of which must be Board members; - A duly convened meeting of the Committee at which a quorum is present shall be competent to exercise all or any of the authorities, powers and discretions vested in or exercisable by the Committee.

-- 5.1 No resolution passed at a meeting shall be deemed passed unless a simple majority of the Committee present and voting at such meetings shall have voted in favor of such resolution. - 5.2 Where there is an equality of votes, the Chairman shall have a second or casting vote.
+- No resolution passed at a meeting shall be deemed passed unless a simple majority of the Committee present and voting at such meetings shall have voted in favour of such resolution; - Where there is an equality of votes, the Chairperson shall have a second or casting vote.

-- 6.1 Subject to any restrictions imposed by law, (and not requiring approval for a financial expenditure from the board) the Committee is authorised to seek any information it requires. - 6.2 The Committee is authorised to investigate any activity within its terms of reference.
+- Subject to any restrictions imposed by law, (and not requiring approval for a financial expenditure from the board) the Committee is authorised to seek any information it requires; - The Committee is authorised to investigate any activity within its terms of reference.
 It will have full access to all information and is authorised to seek any information it requires from any employee (both directly and indirectly employed) and all employees are directed to co-operate with any request made by the Committee.
-Representatives of the HSE may also be invited to co-operate with the Committee. - 6.3 At the expense of the Mercy University Hospital, the Committee is authorised to obtain outside legal or other independent professional advice and to secure attendance of outsiders with relevant experience and expertise if it considers this necessary.
+Representatives of the HSE may also be invited to co-operate with the Committee; - At the expense of the Mercy University Hospital, the Committee is authorised to obtain outside legal or other independent professional advice and to secure attendance of outsiders with relevant experience and expertise if it considers this necessary.

-7.1 The Committee shall meet as required but not less than twice in the course of each year to coincide with meetings of the Board of Directors of the Mercy University Hospital and at other such times as the Chairperson of the Committee shall require.
+The Committee shall meet as required but not less than twice in the course of each year to coincide with meetings of the Board of Directors of the Mercy University Hospital and at other such times as the Chairperson of the Committee shall require.

-- 8.1 The Secretary of the Committee shall convene meetings of the Committee at the request of the Chairperson and shall give members not less than three days' notice of forthcoming meetings and shall draw up the agenda in consultation with the Chairperson. - 8.2 The Chairperson shall have discretionary power to call a special meeting.
-Not less than three days' notice shall be given to every member of such special meeting and the business to be transacted thereat shall be clearly stated. - 8.3 Unless otherwise agreed, notice of each meeting confirming the venue, time and date together with an agenda of items to be discussed shall be forwarded to each member of the Committee and any other person required to attend within a reasonable time prior to the date of the meeting.
+- The Secretary of the Committee shall convene meetings of the Committee at the request of the Chairperson and shall give members not less than three days' notice of forthcoming meetings and shall raw up the agenda in consultation with the Chairperson; - The Chairperson shall have discretionary power to call a special meeting.
+Not less than three days' notice shall be given to every member of such special meeting and the business to be transacted thereat shall be clearly stated; - Unless otherwise agreed, notice of each meeting confirming the venue, time and date together with an agenda of items to be discussed shall be forwarded to each member of the Committee and any other person required to attend within a reasonable time prior to the date of the meeting.